What are astrological houses?

 Think of the 5th house as the fun astrological house.
 This is where creativity, pleasure, delight, and merriment lives, Monahan says.
 It also gives insight to your approach to sex and romance.

-If you’re needing insight into your relationships, the 7th astrological house is where you go for more information.
+If you’re needing insight into your relationships, the 7th house in astrology is where you go for more information.
 If you have planets in this house, Monahan says this puts an emphasis on partnership life, perhaps you’re someone who learns and grows through partnerships or you have some blocks to work through in your relationship journey.

 The 8th house focuses on shared finances, taxes, investments, and debt.
 “Modern day astrology also associates intimacy with this area, and it makes sense as this is where you share your life with another,” Monahan adds.